Omnibus-Type/PragatiNarrow/README.md

-# Archivo Narrow-Devanagari
+# Archivo Narrow-Devanagari (*work in progress*)

 **Omnibus-Type**
 *SIL Open Font License, 1.1*

+Archivo Narrow Devanagari is being developed from Archivo Narrow.
+This new font is still under development.
+Week by week we are working hard to create new Devanagari glyphs to complete a set of Devanagari glyphs based on [Lohit2](https://github.com/pravins/lohit2/tree/master/devanagari)

-Archivo Narrow was designed to be used simultaneously in print and digital platforms.
+Previously Archivo Narrow was designed to be used simultaneously in print and digital platforms.
 The technical and aesthetic characteristics of the font are both crafted for high performance typography.

 Archivo is a *grotesque sans serif* typeface family from [Omnibus Type](http://omnibus-type.com/).
 It was originally designed for highlights and headlines.
 This family is reminiscent of late nineteenth century American typefaces.
 It includes Narrow and Black styles, and was derived from Chivo.